ESIA Board & Exec

 Leigh Simpson, Secretary

-Leigh Simpson (BBus) is a Director of Echelon West which partners with founders and management teams to accelerate growth, solve complex problems, and deliver commercial outcomes in regulated markets, including energy efficiency.
+Leigh Simpson (BBus) is Managing Director of Echelon West which partners with founders and management teams to accelerate growth, solve complex problems, and deliver commercial outcomes in regulated markets, including energy efficiency.
 Leigh has worked in the energy sector for more than a decade and is a regular contributor to working groups and program consultations.
 His focus is on strengthening certificate programs, supporting genuine abatement, and fostering meaningful industry engagement.
-Before founding Echelon West in 2025, Leigh provided management consulting services through Lakin Environmental for several years.
+Before founding Echelon West in 2025, Leigh provided advisory and consulting services through Lakin Environmental for several years.
 He previously led an AP/ACP company supporting large commercial clients with energy efficiency upgrades across Victoria and New South Wales.
-Leigh takes a particular interest in the VEU and ESS programs, especially in the development of new activities.
-His efforts are directed at ensuring these activities create practical opportunities for ESIA members, APs and ACPs, energy service companies, and product manufacturers.
+Leigh takes a particular interest in the development of new activities across the VEU, ESS, PDRS, and Commonwealth programs.
+His efforts are directed toward ensuring these activities create practical opportunities for ESIA members, APs and ACPs, energy service companies, and product manufacturers.

 Jens Mozer (BEng (Mech), MIEAust, CMVP, CEM, PMVA) is a Director and the Head of Advisory at EC Focus Pty Ltd, a trusted provider of energy, water, and waste management services to Australia’s commercial and industrial sectors.
 As well as a qualified mechanical engineer and licensed air conditioning and refrigeration technician, Jens is also an approved Measurement &Verification Professional (MVP) under the NSW Energy Savings Scheme (ESS) and Victorian Energy Upgrades (VEU) program, as well as an accredited NABERS assessor.
 Jens graduated from Rotterdam University of Applied Sciences and began his career at Cummins Holland before relocating to Australiain2009.
 He worked as an energy consultant from 2010 and joined EC Focus in 2013, where he now oversees the company’s Advisory and Measurement & Verification functions, including project-based activities in the various incentive programs, as well as professional services in energy audits, climate transition, performance ratings, and energy management systems.
 Jens is a member of the Institute of Engineers Australia, the Association of Energy Engineers (USA), and the Efficiency Valuation Organization, and is an Associate Auditor (IRCA) for ISO50001:2018Energy Management Systems.